gscrow/dressipi-com/_downloads/How-ovs-improved-revenue.markdown

     number-down: "3"
     value-down: "%"
     number-down-description: RETURNS REDUCTION
-    quote: "“The OVS customer is a much heavier in store shopper and we needed a highly personalised way to target them.
-By working with Dressipi, we have been able to deliver truly personalised emails to our customers and open up the massive revenue potential of the store portfolio.”"
+    quote: "“Fashion is a really complex vertical with so many moving parts.
+We have to contend with seasonality and trends, and that’s before we even layer on personal preferences.
+We saw an uplift in the Dressipi segment and saw a worse performance vs our control in the recommendation engine that wasn’t in the fashion vertical, so the non Dressipi variant was actually having a detrimental impact on performance”"
     author: Sarah Stacey, Digital Operations Manager
     button: DOWNLOAD PDF>
     file: "/uploads/Dressipi-CaseStudy-The%20Modist-fe45de.pdf"